michael/ken-browser/README.md

 ### Guided exploration

-You don't need to know what you're looking for first.
+You don't need to know what you're looking at first.
 The visualization guides you through the dataset.
 You can pick aspects that match the current dataset to make sense of the data shown.

 ### Search by keyword